• Home

 Building raised garden planter boxes from barn wood for an archway trellis.

 Fill the planters to the brim with soil.
 I used ordinary garden soil and mixed in some nutrients, too.
 Use it as an opportunity to teach your kids about gardening and seed starting.
-We used our trellis for cucumbers, and it worked wonderfully even when the plant was loaded and heavy with fruit/veggies.
+We use our trellis for cucumbers, and it is great even when the plant was loaded and heavy.
 Nasturtiums would be wonderful; climbing beans would be fun too.

 Teaching kids to plant and harvest vegetables in their own trellis archway garden.